ietf-gitwg/draft-ietf-git-github-wg-configuration/draft-ietf-git-github-wg-configuration.md

 If a working group already has an organization, it would be useful to be able to make it have the same management as one would get with going through the steps in {{creation}}.
-That is, it would be good to be able to run steps 3 and 4 from {{creation}} so that the rest of the activities in this section such as personnel work the same for the organizations that were created on their own.
+That is, it would be good to be able to run steps 3 and 4 from {{creation}} so that the rest of the activities in this section, such as personnel changes, work the same way as for organizations that were created as specified herein.

 ## Personnel Changes